 Jackpot winners this year

-The winner of the biggest jackpot in PowerBall history was a 34-year-old engineer from Secunda, Mpumalanga, who bought his lucky ticket for R20 from Evander Dienstasie on 1 Rotter Dam Road, Evander.
+The winner of the second-biggest jackpot in PowerBall history was a 34-year-old engineer from Secunda, Mpumalanga, who bought his lucky ticket for R20 from Evander Dienstasie on 1 Rotter Dam Road, Evander.
 He had been playing the lottery for years before his big win, and collected his nine-figure prize four days after the draw.

 He kept his ticket in his sock for safekeeping, explaining: “I kept it in my sock at night because I thought about what if thieves were to come in here.
 Not because they know anything… but take it.
 I kept on thinking that what if I was involved in a car accident.
 You know how people lose their wallets in accidents, so it was safer there.”